verrazzano/docs/content/en/docs/setup/install/prepare/platforms/OCI/OCI.md

 </div>
 {{< /clipboard >}}

-* Optional, if your organization requires the use of a private registry to the Docker images installed by Verrazzano, see [Use a Private Registry]({{< relref "/docs/setup/private-registry/private-registry.md" >}}).
+* Optional, if your organization requires the use of a private registry to the Docker images installed by Verrazzano, see [Install Verrazzano in a Disconnected Environment]({{< relref "/docs/setup/private-registry/private-registry.md" >}}).

-**NOTE**: Verrazzano can create network policies that can be used to limit the ports and protocols that pods use for network communication.
-Network policies provide additional security but they are enforced only if you install a Kubernetes Container Network Interface (CNI) plug-in that enforces them, such as Calico.
-For an example on OKE, see [Installing Calico and Setting Up Network Policies](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengsettingupcalico.htm).

-{{< alert title="NOTE" color="primary" >}} [OCI VCN-Native Pod Networking](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengpodnetworking_topic-OCI_CNI_plugin.htm)
-is now supported with Verrazzano for Kubernetes v1.26 and later.
-The pod network must be in a private subnet to enable egress.
-Either place the worker nodes in a private subnet, or place the pod network in a private subnet separate from the worker nodes.
-For Kubernetes v1.25 and earlier, you must use the flannel overlay network.
-{{< /alert >}}

 ## Next steps